elfilaoussama/TaskFlow-Zen/src/README.md

 # Source Code (`src`)

 This directory is the heart of the Tassko application, containing all the source code.
-The structure is organized to separate concerns and make the codebase maintainable and scalable.
+The structure is organized by feature and concern to make the codebase maintainable and scalable.

 [**&laquo; Back to Root README**](../README.md)